‘Heroic’ actions of train employee and driver saved many lives in England stabbing attack, police say

 A second man was initially arrested at the scene, but he was later released without charge.

-Meanwhile, three more incidents believed to be linked to the attacker took place in Peterborough on Friday evening and Saturday morning, according to Cambridgeshire police.
+Meanwhile, Cambridgeshire police are investigating whether three more knife incidents that took place in Peterborough on Friday evening and Saturday morning are linked to the attacker.
 One of those included a stabbing in Peterborough city center, in which a 14-year-old was hospitalized with minor injuries.

 Witnesses describe running from attack